erick805/rickylau-dev/content/blog/debug/index.md

 If you look closely, you will notice the signals your developer tools and code editor are giving to you if you have a linter installed.

+Otherwise, the unit test is giving us a hint - apparently our stack class is not even defined.

 ![](2019-09-07-20-59-53.png)

+This brings my attention to the beginning and end of my function - lines _40-43_ and _25-28_.

-I noticed that I was missing a closing bracket because when I clicked on the last bracket on my class.
-It indicated to me that the closing bracket was on my remove method and not the closing bracket for my class.
+After examining my code, I noticed that I was missing a closing bracket because when I clicked on the last bracket on my class.

+It indicated to me that the closing bracket was on my remove method.

-Notice the transparent rectangles around my curly brackets.
-When they are both highlighted this indicates the opening and closing bracket of the bracket you clicked on, whether its opening or closing.
+_Notice the transparent rectangles around my curly brackets.
+When they are both highlighted this indicates the opening and closing bracket of the current bracket you clicked on, whether its opening or closing._

 ![](2019-09-07-21-01-01.png)

-Hint: Click on the last bracket of your nested functions or objects, to see where the opening or closing brackets end for each bracket declaration.
-For nested brackets, I use Rainbow Brackets from VS code extensions for easy bracket distinctions through colors.
+Hint: _Click on the last bracket of your nested functions or objects, to see where the opening or closing brackets end for each bracket declaration.
+For nested brackets, I use Rainbow Brackets from VS code extensions for easy bracket distinctions through colors._

-Again make sure there are no major linter errors, or else you will not be able to console.log.
+Double check to make sure you have zero linter errors one more time.

-##A - Approach your where & what to console.log()
+##A - Approach your where & what to `console.log()`

-When it comes down to console.log it breaks down to:

-where - in what line of code and where in the line.
+**Where** - in what line of code and where in the line

-what - what variables are we using in our one console.log, how many, any primitives to attach…

-Where - A lot of unit tests will give you hints if you read its final expected definition.
+A lot of unit tests will give you hints if you read its final expected definition.

-In this case it was faster to read the test specs first and try to debug to find out where the problem in my code was.
-However it is always on a case by case basis, so it is better to always read the test specs with developer tools opened at the same time to approach your where and what to console.log.
+In this case, our unit test was more clear to find my where.

+**However it is always on a case by case basis, so it is better to always read the test specs with developer tools opened at the same time to approach your where and what to `console.log()`.**

 ![](2019-09-07-21-04-08.png)

 It says expected “undefined” to equal “[ ]”.
-Clearly our getStack method is returning undefined instead of an empty array.
+Clearly our `getStack()` method is returning `undefined` instead of an empty array.

-I went back to my code and went to lines 30–32 of my getStack method and realized I misspelled my this.store in my constructor.
-I quickly fix it, without any needed console.log and get all my test specs to run.
+This indicates lines _30–32_ of my `getStack()` method.
+I realized I misspelled `this.store` in my `constructor()`.
+I quickly make adjustments, without any needed `console.log()` and get all my test specs to run.

 ```js
 30 getStack() {